 - Plastic packaging: In 2015, plastic packaging made up over half of the world’s plastic waste–over 141 million metric tons.

 - Plastic takeout containers: Takeaway containers, including plastic cups, plates, straws, and clamshell containers account for about 269,000 tons of plastic waste in the U.S.

 - Plastic utensils: more than 100 million pieces are used in the U.S. each day.

 Why should businesses care?

-A Great Forest study based on over 100 waste audits conducted across the country revealed that the average commercial office waste stream consists of approximately 77% recyclable and compostable materials, with only about 23% being real “trash.”
+A Great Forest study based on over 100 waste audits conducted across the country and internationally revealed that approximately 62% of the average commercial office trash stream consists of materials that are recyclable and could be diverted from the landfill.

-This means that the average office is paying too much for waste removal.
+This means that the average business is probably paying more than they need to for waste removal.

 With both waste removal and recycling costs rising, especially with the upheaval of the recycling markets due to the China import ban, businesses should take a closer look at all their waste streams.